Car Shakes When Going Over 60 MPH? Here’s Why

 car wheel bearing

 The internet is full of forums discussing how wheel bearings break left, right, and center.
 And they do fail – occasionally.
-However, it’s pretty uncommon.
-Most wheel bearings will outlast the car they’re fitted to.
+However, it’s rather infrequent.
+Most wheel bearings will outlast the vehicle they’re fitted to.

 For a final check, jack up the wheel and try to rock it with your hands at 12 and 6 o’clock.
-There should be minimal play.
-If it’s loose, the wheel bearing is the most likely culprit.
+There should be slight play.
+If it’s loose, the wheel bearing is the most probable culprit.

-Wheel bearing issues usually come into play while turning your wheel.
+Wheel bearing problems typically come into play while turning your wheel.
 If you only notice shaking while going round bends or lane-changing at 60 mph, get it inspected.

 Expect to pay $300 to $400, including labor.